-An employee is to provide to the employer at least ten weeks notice prior to each proposed period of paternity leave, with:
+An employee is to provide to the employer at least ten weeks notice prior to each proposed period of partner leave, with:

-- (i) A certificate from a registered medical practitioner which names the other parent, states that she is pregnant and the expected date of birth, or states the date on which the birth took place; and - (ii) An employee is to provide written notice to the employer in advance of the expected date of commencement of parental leave.
-The notice requirements are: - (1) the proposed dates to start and finish the period of paternity leave; and - (2) that the period of paternity leave will be taken to become the primary care-giver of a child; and - (3) particulars of any period of parental leave sought or taken by the other parent.
+- (i) A certificate from a registered medical practitioner which names the other parent, states that the other parent is pregnant and the expected date of birth, or states the date on which the birth took place; and - (ii) An employee is to provide written notice to the employer in advance of the expected date of commencement of parental leave.
+The notice requirements are: - (1) the proposed dates to start and finish the period of partner leave; and - (2) that the period of partner leave will be taken to become the primary caregiver of a child; and - (3) particulars of any period of parental leave sought or taken by the other parent.

-An employee is not in breach of subclause (e) if the failure to give the required period of notice is due to the birth occurring earlier than expected, or due to the death of the mother of the child, or other compelling circumstances.
+An employee is not in breach of subclause (e) if the failure to give the required period of notice is due to the birth occurring earlier than expected, or due to the death of the birth parent of the child, or other compelling circumstances.